mencargo/speed/doc.md

 * __url_getIp__: path to getIP.php or replacement
     * Default: `getIP.php`
     * __Important:__ path is relative to js file

+#### Advanced test parameters
 * __enable_quirks__: enables browser-specific optimizations.
-These optimizations override some of the default settings below.
+These optimizations override some of the default settings.
 They do not override settings that are explicitly set.
     * Default: `true`
 * __garbagePhp_chunkSize__: size of chunks sent by garbage.php in megabytes
     * Default: `20`